The Overwhelmed Brain

 No matter what type of codependent relationship it is, the theme is usually the same: The dysfunctional behavior of one person supports the dysfunctional behavior of another.

-Important: If you are hurting someone you care about due to codependent behaviors, and you’d like to change that about yourself, sign up for the life-changing Healed Being program over at healedbeing.com).
+Important: If you believe that you may be doing emotionally abusive behavior and would like to change that about yourself, sign up for the life-changing Healed Being program over at healedbeing.com).

 If you are currently in a relationship with someone who is codependent and is hurtful to you, listen to my podcast Love and Abuse to help you navigate through the difficulties.